TEACHING

 The goals of the Novel Reactor are as follows: to generate as many pages of your novel draft as possible in a 13-week period, while sharpening your writing and shaping your story arc.
 Each student in this class will have the opportunity to workshop a 10-page excerpt 4 times.
 Because you will not be reading your fellow students’ work outside of class as you would in a traditional workshop, your assignment is to write 10 new pages each week.

-The Reactor uses the Novel in Progress method I developed at GrubStreet: you’ll read aloud to the group 8 – 10 pages (double-spaced, 12-point font – should be roughly 2400 – 3000 words) as everyone follows along.
+This class will use the Novel in Progress method: you’ll read your 10 pages aloud to the group (double-spaced, 12-point font – should be roughly 2400 – 3000 words) as everyone follows along.
 A workshop schedule will be distributed two weeks before the first class, and your piece will be submitted to me as a PDF doc one hour before the start of the class when you’re scheduled to workshop.

 As you read aloud in class, your classmates and instructor will follow along on the provided doc, jotting notes for themselves.
 Then we will discuss the piece as we would in a typical workshop.
 We’ll have 40 minutes for each student’s workshop slot, which allows ample time for both reading and discussion.